A is for Apologies for Past Practices of Forced Adoption

 When I was 43 and found out I was adopted, the miracle shattered like glass.
 Everything I knew about myself was in dispute and needed to be replaced with the truth from pieces of family information and personal preferences to understand who I am.

 My enigmatic me is sometimes a source of amusement that I go along with – how could I not know I was adopted?
 Living in ‘la la’ land, perhaps a part of the dissociation that characterised my life, kept me in the space where secrecy veiled the truth of my life.
-Not at all funny.

 F is for Faith

 Of all the events in my life, the way I discovered I was adopted, was the most influential in confirming my faith.
-I am not a regular church attender (faith and ability to worship is complicated by the attachment disruption that is my experience of adoption) and I am sure God is okay with this.
+I am not a regular church attender (faith and ability to worship is complicated by the attachment disruption that is my experience of adoption) and I hope God is okay with this.

 In hindsight, this was one of my “magic carpet” moments – when God wants me to find out something, I just need to hang on and see where He takes me.